 Recently, the issue of au pairs and fair wages has been circling in the national media.
-The issue was raised as a result of Greens leader Richard Di Natale’s faux pas when he was caught out underpaying his au pair that stayed with his family, while campaigning on the issue of protecting workers penalty rates.
-Families engage au pairs not businesses.
-Consequently, many people are confused as to whether their au pairs are employees or not, and whether they owe them the same benefits as employees of a company would receive.
-Below, we set out the obligations employers have towards their au pairs.
+Families engage au pairs, not businesses.
+Consequently, you may be confused as to whether your au pairs are legally employees or not.
+This will affect whether you owe them the same benefits that employees of a company would receive.
+This article will set out the obligations that employers have towards their au pairs.

 What are Au Pairs?

 In the US and the UK, an au pair is not an employee.
-Governments there have established a scheme whereby young people can visit their country of choice and earn some spending money in exchange for providing child-minding and domestic jobs for a family.
-The spending money is referred to as pocket money or a weekly allowance rather than a wage or salary.
-However, no such system exists in Australia and young people visiting Australia as an au pair must come on a working holiday visa.
+Here, young people can visit their country of choice and earn some spending money in exchange for providing child-minding and domestic jobs for a family.
+The spending money is referred to as pocket money or a weekly allowance.
+However, no such system exists in Australia.
+Therefore, young people visiting Australia as an au pair must come on a working holiday visa.

-Many families use au pairs as an alternative to hiring nannies or putting their children in afterschool care.
-As a result, the focus on the cultural exchange factors that may have existed for au pairs and host families in the past has diminished and become a cheaper childcare alternative for a lot of people.
-Young travellers too are more likely to think of the engagement as a job to assist with their travel expenses, rather than focusing on the cultural exchange aspect.
-We turn our attention below to some of the key employment law issues that you should be aware of before engaging an au pair.
+Many families use au pairs as an alternative to hiring nannies or using afterschool care.
+As a result, the focus on cultural exchange factors that may have existed in the past has diminished.
+Instead, au pairs are merely a cheaper childcare alternative for a lot of families.
+Young travellers are also more likely to think of the engagement as a job to assist with their travel expenses, rather than focusing on the cultural exchange aspect.

-Many people perform work from home and within the community on an informal and unpaid basis, and are not considered employees.
+Many people perform work on an informal and unpaid basis and are not legally employees.
 While this type of work or volunteering may attract other regulations, employment law is typically only concerned with the performance of paid work.

 National Employment Standards

-Au pairs receive room and board as part of the arrangement with their host family.
-Families should use the cost of providing a room and board along with their wage and hours of work to determine the au pair’s overall weekly or monthly wage.
-Although many au pair agencies choose to refer to an au pair’s pay as an allowance or pocket money, it is still considered a wage and as such must comply with minimum wage requirements.
+You should provide your au pair with room and board as part of the arrangement.
+To determine the au pair’s overall weekly or monthly wage, you should use the cost of providing a room and board along with their wage and hours of work.
+Although many au pair agencies choose to refer to an au pair’s pay as an allowance or pocket money, it is still considered a wage.
+As such, you must comply with minimum wage requirements.

-Under the Superannuation Guarantee (Administration) Act 1992 and the Superannuation Guarantee Charge Act 1992, an employer is required to contribute a percentage of any employee’s earnings into a complying super fund.
-There are a number of exceptions to this requirement which may be relevant to employers who engage an au pair.
+Under Australian law, an employer must contribute a percentage of an employee’s earnings into a complying superannuation fund.
+There are a number of exceptions to this requirement which may be relevant if you engage an au pair.
 These exceptions include where the employee does primarily private and domestic work for 30 hours a week or less.

-The services provided by an au pair will typically fall into the category of private and domestic work, however if they work more than 30 hours a week, their employee will be required to contribute an additional 9.5% of their wage into their super fund.
-Workers who earned super while visiting Australia on a temporary visa may be eligible to claim the super once they return home and their visa has expired or been cancelled.
-See www.ato.gov.au for more information.
+The services provided by an au pair will typically fall into the category of private and domestic work.
+If they work more than 30 hours a week, you must contribute an additional 9.5% of their wage into their super fund.
+Workers who earned super while visiting Australia on a temporary visa may be eligible to claim the super once they return home and their visa has ended.

 Was this article helpful?